Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 Red sealing wax palm is a small tree with distinctive red stems that adds color to Florida gardens

-The red sealing wax palm is an eye-catching palm tree in Florida landscapes due to its brightly-colored, red crown-shafts.
-Also called the lipstick palm, the colorful tropical palm has smooth red stems and dark green palmate leaves with stiff leaflets that grow upward.
-In gardens, lipstick palms grow 10 – 20 ft.
-(3 – 6 m) tall.
+The red sealing wax palm is an eye-catching addition to Florida landscapes, known for its vibrant red crown-shafts.
+Also known as the lipstick palm, this tropical beauty features smooth red stems and dark green palmate leaves with stiff upward-growing leaflets.
+In gardens, lipstick palms typically reach a height of 10 to 20 ft.
+(3 – 6 m).

 Red sealing wax palms are multi-stemmed trees with slender trunks.
-The smooth stems emerge red and turn green as the palm tree grows.
-However, the bright red crown-shaft remains at the top of the palm.
-The lipstick palm blooms with small greenish flower stalks before producing inedible oval black fruits.
+The stems start off red and gradually turn green as the palm tree grows, while the striking red crown-shaft remains at the top.
+The lipstick palm produces small greenish flower stalks before developing inedible oval black fruits.

-Florida palm tree identification: The red sealing wax palm has multiple stems, each with an unmistakable scarlet-colored crown-shaft, making the palm tree easy to identify.
-The upward growing stiff, slender leaflets create an irregular spiky crown.
+Florida palm tree identification: The red sealing wax palm is easily recognized by its multiple stems and unmistakable scarlet-colored crown-shaft, which sets it apart.
+The upward-growing, stiff, and slender leaflets create an irregular and spiky crown.

 Arikury Palm (Syagrus schizophylla)